Acting U.S. Navy secretary offers to resign over handling of coronavirus-hit carrier

 Earlier on Tuesday, U.S. House of Representatives Speaker Nancy Pelosi added her voice to calls for Modly's removal.
 "Sadly, Acting Secretary Modly's actions and words demonstrate his failure to prioritize the force protection of our troops," Pelosi said in a statement.

-A fellow Democrat, House Armed Services Committee Chairman Adam Smith had already called for Modly's removal.
+A fellow Democrat, House Armed Services Committee Chairman Adam Smith, had already called for Modly's removal.
+Smith told reporters on a conference call it was hard to imagine Navy members having respect for Modly, after his remarks about Crozier.

+Crozier, who took command of the Theodore Roosevelt in November, wrote a four-page letter describing a bleak situation aboard the carrier as more of his crew began falling ill.
+He was relieved of his position after his letter became public, prompting an outcry.
+Modly made a surprise address to the ship's crew on Monday, saying Crozier was either "too naive or too stupid" to command the carrier, heightening the controversy.

+Modly apologized on Monday, but Pelosi and Smith said that was not enough to overcome what they described as his highly inappropriate comments.
+His apology did little to mollify the crew on the carrier.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)